An Efficient Algorithm for Permutation Iteration Using a Singly Linked List: Introduction

 Since we focus on singly linked lists, our approach emphasizes extracting a carefully chosen element $e$ and inserting it at the beginning of the list.
 Furthermore, we constrain the extraction of a new element to specific locations within the list to avoid unnecessary iterations: either at the current working point or at the end of the list.
 As a result, the data structure is locally treated as a type of input-restricted deque in the proposed algorithm.

 A surprisingly regular pattern enables elements to be popped from either the left (the current working point) or the right (the end of the list) while consistently selecting previously unused elements, despite the reordering of the list caused by recursive calls.
+That regular pattern allows to iterate over all permutations without inspecting the elements or their current positions.
+The algorithm's behavior is entirely determined by the recursive frame's dimensions, making it uniquely robust to any data type.

 While similar algorithms have been used for years, particularly within the Lisp community, they often accumulate multiple in-place modifications during the recursion, resulting in consecutive permutations that may not be closely related.
 In contrast, the algorithm discussed below consistently transitions between consecutive permutations by picking a single element for inserting it elsewhere.
+The fact that no accumulation of operations occurs while descending and ascending the recursion stack allows us to implement a local deque with constant-time elementary operations, which is usually not trivial when working with singly linked lists.

 Although illustrating the algorithm with a list as short as length 4 may not fully reveal the pattern it follows, it does provide an opportunity to observe the proximity between consecutive permutations: { }